davedotdev/blog/content/blog/2021/02/23-02-2021-graphops/index.md

 *   Simon Wardley - Wardley Mapping

+*   Cellular Automata

+*   Labelled Transition Systems

+*   Matroid Theory

 *   Terminator Salvation
-    *   Glimpsed into the imagination of someone thinking about SkyNet.
+    *   Glimpse into the imagination of someone thinking about SkyNet.
 What I saw when the film hit the cinema excited me.
 Here are some screen shots.

 {{< img src="salvation_ui_01.png" alt="skynet1" >}}